ddnexus/pagy/docs/toolbox/helpers/data_hash.md

   - `:to`
   - `:url_template`

-  Notice that you can also add other pagy method names not included in the default list.
+  Notice that you can also add other `@pagy` instance method names not included in the default list.

 {{ include "options/helper-url" }}